FY 2016 Grant Announcement (Initial):

-Applicants should follow the instructions on how to fill out the online forms and apply electronically using the Application Instructions for information on how to fill out the application forms.
+Applicants should follow the instructions on how to fill out the online forms and apply electronically using the Application Instructions section on the NHPRC website.

-The National Historical Publications and Records Commission (NHPRC) requires that grant applications be submitted via Grants.gov.
+The NHPRC requires that grant applications be submitted via Grants.gov.
 In the event that Grants.gov is experiencing technical difficulties that prevent submission, applicants must first attempt to resolve the issue with the Grants.gov Contact Center (800-518-4726).
 If Grants.gov cannot solve the problem, applicants may request an alternative.
-To make use of the NHPRC backup system, applicants must contact Jeff de la Concepcion (202-357-5022) no later than 3:00 Eastern Time on the day of the deadline with their valid Grants.gov Contact Center trouble-ticket number.
+To make use of the NHPRC backup system, applicants must contact Jeff de la Concepcion or at (202-357-5022) no later than 3:00 Eastern Time on the day of the deadline with their valid Grants.gov Contact Center trouble-ticket number.